-Administrators and subsystem administrators can remove a user from a subsystem.
+Administrators, users with the Administer Security permission, and subsystem administrators can remove a user from a subsystem.
 This can be done from either the user record or the subsystem record.

 - From the subsystem record, on the General tab, select one or more users in the Assigned Users section and then click the Remove X button. - From the user record, on the General tab, select one or more subsystems in the Assigned Subsystems section and then click the Remove X button.